What service do you offer?

 Can I help?

-If you speak English and are interested in becoming a Samaritan volunteer, please call us at 2896 0000 or download the Volunteer Application Form, complete and then fax to 2898 4463 or email to email@example.com.
+If you speak English and are interested in becoming a Samaritan volunteer, find out how you can apply to join us.
 Seventy per cent of our volunteers are bilingual in English and Cantonese.

 Do you keep records?